 ‘I highly recommend this ride for people looking for a relatively easy ride with creature comforts and good food.
 The scenery was great and the horses worked well in a group.
 Michael did a good job with everyone – he was friendly, helpful, knowledgeable, and safety was never compromised.’

 ‘This was my first time travelling solo on any holiday and I’m sure happy that I went for it.
-The people, the horses and the scenery were just amazing.’
+The people, the horses and the scenery were just amazing.
+One of the best moments was when we were given the opportunity to canter across the river for pictures.
+The horses were able to navigate the smooth river stones and flowing water with ease.
+10/10 would do again.’

 “Riding the horses to the river and swimming in our riding gear!
 So beautiful!”